jewelsofthought/neshama/site/posts/parashot/Shemot.md

 ---

 One of the commentaries mentions that Joseph tried to keep the Hebrews separate from Egypt, but after his death the Hebrews tried to assimilate, but were instead enslaved.
 Thus, it is necessary to keep the people separated.
-However, modern Israel has tried to assimilate, and this has just enabled the rise of anti-semitism, and anti-Israeli sentiments, as predicted.
+However, modern Israel has tried to assimilate, and this has just enabled the rise of anti-semitism, and anti-Israeli sentiments, as predicted.{.note}

 ## Chapter 1